RyanMetin/slush-angular2/README.md

 >* Tests.
 >* Stop forgetting tests.
 >* For frak's sake, the tests.
+>* Figure why Typescript is throwing so many errors...

 ## Contribute
 >There are no guidelines for contributing.
 If you find a problem or have a suggestion go ahead and [submit an issue](https://github.com/ryanmetin/slush-angular2/issues).